dfds/postmortems/PM2022-005 - Node-IPC incident response.md

 ## Lessons Learned

-- Packages can be highjacked very easy for someone personal gain or Political Views.
+- Packages can be highjacked very easy for someone personal gain or political views.
 - Difficult to verify transitive dependencies.
 - Packages should not always be bumped to the latest version without investigation first.
 - Very difficult to validate packages without a tool.